radiantspace/test-automation-talk/README.md

 Appium-Android:
 - Upload to App Center!
-- Weid ID we're using for looking up the list item.
+- Weird ID we're using for looking up the list item.
 Perhaps use the class? (android.widget.CheckedTextView)

 Ruby example
 ------------